Wherein Valentina plays her cards right.

 "Yeah."
 Bosra took another gulp of her black brew.

 Tina's smile spread from ear to ear.
 Very unladylike.
-Very real.
+Very genuine.

 "It will have to be more than one dress each, though.
-We are going to at least three parties and you will need a new dress for every event, or everyone will know you are paupers.
-Nobody likes paupers, even if they are dirt poor themselves,” Tina ranted.
+We are going to at least three parties and you’ill need a new dress for every event, or everyone will know you are paupers.
+Nobody likes paupers, even if they are dirt-poor themselves," Tina proclaimed.

-Bosra thought about the dresses she owned before.
+Bosra thought about the dresses she had owned before.
 They had been nice enough, but not practical.
-The last one made her look like a giant caricature of a woman.
-She sold that one as soon as she was out on the road; the fancy fabric and ribbons had not gone to waste.
+The last one had made her look like a giant caricature of a woman.
+She sold that gown as soon as she was out on the road; the fancy fabric and ribbons had not gone to waste.

 Rose caught her looking.
 Bosra smiled at her over the rim of the cup, and was rewarded with a smile back.